yujiecui/queue/README.md

 data %>% group_by(Scenario) %>%
   summarise(mean = mean(NumFullyEvaluated), median = median(NumFullyEvaluated), range = range(NumFullyEvaluated))

-# Number of simulated trials that did not determine an MTD
+# Number of simulated trials that did not determine a MTD

 data %>% filter(FinalMTD == 0) %>%
   group_by(Scenario) %>%